Anthony Wynn

-Anthony Wynn (born 1962, Eugene, Oregon) is an American author of Conversations at Warp Speed and co-author of Remember With Advantages: Chasing "The Fugitive" and Other Stories from an Actor's Life, and as playwright authored Bernard and Bosie: A Most Unlikely Friendship.
+Anthony Wynn (born 1962, Eugene, Oregon) is an American biographer of actor Barry Morse, author of Conversations at Warp Speed, co-author of Remember With Advantages: Chasing "The Fugitive" and Other Stories from an Actor's Life, and playwright who authored Bernard and Bosie: A Most Unlikely Friendship.

 Playwright

 Wynn's two-act, two-actor drama Bernard and Bosie: A Most Unlikely Friendship, explores the complex relationship between playwright George Bernard Shaw and poet Lord Alfred "Bosie" Douglas.
 It is based on correspondence exchanged between the two men in the 1930s and early 1940s.
 Having met in-person only once, the two—while from the absolute opposite ends of the spectrum—manage to connect and form a friendship.
 The play debuted in London, United Kingdom and has been performed in Sarasota, Florida, Lexington, Kentucky, and New York.

+He co-authored (with Robert E. Wood) the play Two for the Road: An Actor's Love Story based on the letters, notes, and voice recordings of actors Barry Morse and Sydney Sturgess between 1939 and 1999.
+A staged performance of Two for the Road was given in Parsippany, New Jersey in 2017.